Entyloma ageratinae: Taxonomy

+The fungus was initially considered a species within the genus Cercosporella, and was recorded as the undescribed taxon Cercosporella sp. in the 1960s.
+In 1976, E.E.
+Trujillo named the species Cercosporella ageratina.
+However, this name was a nomen nudum, an invalidly published name.
+Unlike other species of Cercosporella, the fungus has aseptate conidia, leading taxonomists to question its classifiaction within Cercosporella.

+In 1988, the species was formally described by R.W.
+Barreto and H.C.
+Evans as Entyloma ageratinae, within the genus Entyloma.
+That same year, however, Trujillo argued that the fungus was not a distinct species and should be considered part of Entyloma compositarum as it closely resembles the latter's anamorph phase.
+According to Trujillo, it should be classified as the forma specialis E. compositarum f. sp.
+Ageratinae, as the existing name is based on the species' host rather than its distinct morphological characteristics.
+Despite Trujillo's arguments against it, the status of E. ageratinae as a separate species has been widely accepted since 1988.

+Description

 The fungus grows almost exclusively on A. riparia plants.
 The only other known species to develop symptoms of the disease is Ageratina adenophora.
 Though the two species are closely related, the disease's effects on A. adenophora are comparatively benign; it does not form spores and produces only small lesions.
-Contraction by A. adenophora is rare, and has only been documented in laboratory trials.E. ageratinae is both a biotrophic and necrotropic pathogen, consuming both living and dead matter.
-The fungus initially forms small, circular chloratic lesions on the upper surface of living A. riparia leaves.
+Contraction by A. adenophora is rare, and has only been documented in laboratory trials.

+E. ageratinae is both a biotrophic and necrotropic pathogen, consuming both living and dead matter.
+The fungus initially forms small, circular chlorotic lesions on the upper surface of living A. riparia leaves.
 These lesions expand, darken and turn reddish-brown as the pathogen becomes necrotic.
 White, aseptate, holoblastic spores form on the underside of leaves 7–10 days after infection.
 Infected leaves eventually wilt and fall off the main plant prematurely, stunting its growth.
 The fungus may also cause shoots to die off.

-The species has a short life cycle and spreads most quickly in windy environments with heavy rainfall.
-Temperatures above 20ºC are fatal to it.